-By 8 p.m. we were in the low 70s, and by bedtime, the night was 40 degree cooler than the day.
+By 8 p.m. we were in the low 70s, and by bedtime, the night was 40 degrees cooler than the day.
 This is how Oklahoma welcomes fall.

 One day, I’m untangling my five-year-old’s hair from the rubber strap on her swimming mask and the next day, I’m packing away our beach towels and buying pumpkins.

-I know we’re not even half way through September, but I can’t help scoot summer out the door.
-The green-sage of the blue spruce trees, the firey orange of the burning bushes and the red-tipped photinas are Oklahoma matrons.
+I know we’re not even halfway through September, but I can’t help scoot summer out the door.
+The green-sage of the blue spruce trees, the fiery orange of the burning bushes, and the red-tipped photinas are Oklahoma matrons.

 In 1976, some Vietnamese immigrants who survived the Fall of Saigon planted three persimmon trees in a courtyard at Catholic Church south of downtown Oklahoma City.

 Today, only one survives — and it is a sight to behold when the fruit becomes heavy on the branches.
 And I am struck by the miracle of one who emigrates from tragedy and plants an eastern symbol of good fortune and happiness in a place where it already grows native.